celiahkkd-byte/ift_coursework_2025/team_Pearson/coursework_one/docs/ISSUES.md

    * API Reference generated automatically via autodoc.
    * Architecture Overview describing the data flow and storage design.
  - Ensure the HTML documentation builds successfully using `make html`.
+- [ ] **Auto-Documentation:** Ensure sphinx.ext.autodoc is correctly configured in conf.py to automatically pull docstrings from all modules (Input, Transform, DB) into the final HTML API Reference.
 ---

 ### Issue #6: [Extraction] Ingest Structured Pricing and Fundamental Data to MinIO